Wheels for Water.

 What We Need

-We're seeking two reliable used trucks—either donated directly or funded through contributions—along with the resources to get them to Haiti.
+We're seeking two reliable used trucks or SUVs—either donated directly or funded through contributions—along with the resources to get them to Haiti.

-Vehicle acquisition: Two quality used trucks suitable for rugged terrain (4WD pickup trucks or similar)
+2 quality used trucks or SUVs suitable for rugged terrain (4WD small pickup trucks, Jeep, SUV or similar with approx. value of $15-20K each)

-Purchasing trucks inside Haiti isn't a viable option.
+Purchasing vehicles inside Haiti isn't a viable option.
 The local market offers only heavily worn vehicles at inflated prices—trucks that would break down within months on the roads our team travels daily.

 Why This Matters

-Our technical team can reach communities in a day instead of three.
+A single vehicle changes everything.
+It means our coaching and technical teams can reach communities in a day instead of three.
 Equipment arrives intact, ready to install.
 Staff travel safely through areas where motorcycle travel carries real risk.
-Emergency responses become possible when a well pump fails or a community faces a water crisis.
+Emergency responses become possible in the current climate of unrest.

 How You Can Help

 Donate a vehicle.
-If you have access to a reliable used truck (ideally a Toyota Hilux, Land Cruiser, Ford Ranger, or similar 4WD vehicle), we can handle the logistics of getting it to Haiti.
+If you have access to a reliable used truck (ideally something we can get parts for in-country such a jeep), we can handle the logistics of getting it to Haiti.

 Fund the purchase.
 A contribution of any size moves us closer to acquiring the vehicles our team needs.